romainrbn/Weather/README.md

 ## Tech

-🖼️ Modern UIKit techniques (DiffableDataSource, CompositionalLayout...)

-🎨 Mixing SwiftUI and UIKit with performance in mind (UIHostingConfiguration for collection views...)
+🖼️ Modern UIKit techniques, like `UICollectionViewDiffableDataSource` for smooth data updates and animations 🎨 Mixing SwiftUI and UIKit with performance in mind (`UIHostingConfiguration` for collection views...)

 ## Performance